Packaging Ports for PortMaster

 # OR

-# Use symlinks to reroute that to a location within the ports folder.
+# Use bind_directories to reroute that to a location within the ports folder.

 # Port specific additional libraries should be included within the port's directory in a separate subfolder named libs.aarch64, libs.armhf or libs.x64